arrow_drop_down What is the MITx MicroMasters credential in Supply Chain Management? ¶

 arrow_drop_down How do I earn a Verified Certificate? ¶

-To earn a verified certificate for an online course, you need to successfully complete it.
-The verified certificate costs $150 per SCx course to administer, and requires you to verify your identity using a webcam and a government-issued ID, so employers and schools know that you, and only you, completed the course work.
+To earn a verified certificate for an online course, you need to pay the fee and verify for the course within the first four weeks and then successfully complete the course.
+The verified certificate costs $150 ($200 starting in 2018) per SCx course to administer and requires you to verify your identity using a webcam and a government-issued ID, so employers and schools know that you, and only you, completed the course work.

 arrow_drop_down Which institution issues the verified certificate? ¶

 Certificates are issued by edX under the name of MITx and are delivered online through edx.org.

 arrow_drop_down Is it sufficient to keep a "pass" grade in the course, or will the bar for achieving the MicroMasters be higher than merely pass ¶